Jack Hawkins film reviews

 as Sir Anthony Skouras

-British Treasury agent takes up investigation into case of commercial ships going missing in Irish Sea.
+A British Treasury agent takes up investigation into the case of commercial ships going missing in the Irish Sea.

 Jack Hawkins often worked with